The AutoRefactor project delivers free software that automatically refactor code bases.

-In addition, tools like SonarQube™ (aggregating FindBugs™, Checkstyle and PMD) are fantastic, but they do not not help fix the thousand warnings you can find in legacy code bases.
+In addition, tools like SonarQube™ (providing their own Java analyzer and also supporting the aggregation of FindBugs™, Checkstyle and PMD) are fantastic, but they do not not help fix the thousand warnings you can find in legacy code bases.

 I decided I had spent too much time on manually doing these changes, so I tried using regular expressions.
 They work great for some code transforms, but can only do so much: they do not understand the language semantics, reapplying them again and again consumes time, they sometimes fail to execute due to too much complexity.
 I then sought for better and libre solutions, but found none.
 This is when I started AutoRefactor.

 Software rots, particularly if the developers in charge do not care enough.
 Software has to be nurtured like a garden.
 Other causes for software rot are: